osgeolabUD-org/colouring-colombia-dev/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-12-orange.svg?style=flat-square)](#contributors)
 ![Build status](https://github.com/colouring-london/colouring-london/workflows/Node.js%20CI/badge.svg)

 This is the initial repo where we are adapting the initial colouring repo to a local version in Colombia starting with Bogotá.
-The local academic institution leading this initiatiave is La Universidad Distrital Francisco Jose de Caldas.
+The local academic institution leading this initiatiave is [Universidad Distrital Francisco Jose de Caldas] (https://www.udistrital.edu.co/inicio).

 Soon avaliable in https://bogota.colouring-cities.org